 $ cf create-service SERVICE PLAN SERVICE-INSTANCE $ cf bind-service YOUR-APP YOUR-LOG-STORE

 For more information about service instance lifecycle management, see the Managing Service Instances topic.

 Note: Not all marketplace services support syslog drains.
-Some services implement an integration with Cloud Foundry that enables automated streaming of application syslogs.
+Some services implement an integration with Cloud Foundry that enables automated streaming of app syslogs.

-If a compatible log management service is not available in your Cloud Foundry marketplace, you can use User-provided Service Instances to stream application logs to a service of your choice.
+If a compatible log management service is not available in your Cloud Foundry marketplace, you can use user-provided service instances to stream app logs to a service of your choice.

-Your service may require some preparation before application logs can be streamed to it from Cloud Foundry.
-For specific instructions for several popular services, see Service-Specific Instructions for Streaming Application Logs.
+You may need to prepare your log management service to receive app logs from Cloud Foundry.
+For specific instructions for several popular services, see Service-Specific Instructions for Streaming App Logs.
 If you cannot find instructions for your service, follow the generic instructions below.

 Complete the following steps to set up a communication channel between the log management service and your Cloud Foundry deployment: